ahnungsloscore/mini-projects/magic-8-ball/README.md

 1. Open `index.html` in a web browser.
 2. Type your question in the input box.
 3. Click the **GO** button to see the Magic 8-Ball's answer.
 4. The input box will clear automatically so you can ask another question.

+## How It Works

+- User types a question in the input box.
+- When clicking **GO**, a random number between 0 and 8 is generated.
+- That number maps to one of nine possible answers:
+  - Yes – definitely.
+  - It is decidedly so.
+  - Without a doubt.
+  - Reply hazy, try again.
+  - Ask again later.
+  - Better not tell you now.
+  - My sources say no.
+  - Outlook not so good.
+  - Very doubtful.
+- The question and the answer are displayed below the input box.
 ## Project Screenshots

 **Initial Page:**